Computing Systemic Risk Measures with Graph Neural Networks: Systemic risk of random financial networks

+Note that one additional popular property in Assumption \ref{assume} \ref{assume:eta} would be cash invariance, defining the class of monetary risk measures.
+This property is often assumed in the risk measure literature, but is not necessary to derive the subsequent results. \end{rem} \begin{rem} We present systemic risk measures in the $L^1$ framework.
+However, it is also possible to define $\eta$ on $L^\infty$ and to require $L \in L^\infty$ instead of $L \in L^1.$ In this simplified setting, all results still hold.
+In particular, some assumptions can be relaxed.
+For example, it is possible to choose $b\geq0$ instead of $b>0$ in (\ref{def:sys_risk_b}), and we can drop Property \ref{assume:aggregate:growth} in Assumption \ref{assume:aggregate}. \end{rem}

-For a deterministic liability matrix $L\in \R_+^{N \times N}$ this aligns well with existing definitions of systemic risk measures for vector valued risk factors, see for example (\ref{line:sys_risk_vec_rand_alloc}).
-In particular, following \cite{biagini2019axiom}, the systemic risk measure $\rho_b: A \mapsto \rho_b((A,L))$ is a convex systemic risk measure. \begin{prop} For a deterministic liability matrix $L\in \R_+^{N \times N}$ the systemic risk measure
+For a deterministic liability matrix $\ell \in \R_+^{N \times N}$, Definition \ref{def:sys_risk_DEF} aligns well with existing definitions of systemic risk measures for vector-valued risk factors; see for example (\ref{line:sys_risk_vec_rand_alloc}).
+In particular, following \cite{biagini2019axiom}, we obtain the following result. \begin{prop} For a deterministic liability matrix $\ell\in \R_+^{N \times N}$ the systemic risk measure